 There are ATMs and banks on every corner and cash withdrawals are in Euros with a fee.
 Major banks don’t charge ATM fees to foreigners, but privately-operated ATMs may sometimes charge high fees (Example: Euronet ATMs).
 However, machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.

 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
+Most of card machines will offer you to pay in Euros or in your card currency.
+We recommend choosing Euro option, since card operator might have very unfavorable rates for your card.
+Usually your bank will give you the best exchange rate with Euro.

 Top banks in Vienna (and Austria) are Erste Group Bank, Raiffeisen and UniCredit, based on size, capital and number of branches and ATMs.
 Other than these three, there are hundreds of banks in Vienna (and Austria) to choose from.